xlilos/CS386-Group2/deliverables/Deliverable_5.md

   "Grading: 6 points (3 pts each pattern).
 Criteria: Correct use of the design pattern as described in the literature (1.5 pt);
 Adequate choice of the design pattern (0.5 pt); Adequate implementation of the design pattern (1 pt)."

-- Template Method: we can use the template method to allow easy conversions of document types for when a user wants to download them or upload them.
+- A.) Template Method: we can use the template method to allow easy conversions of document types for when a user wants to download them or upload them.

 ![Question 5 part A](https://github.com/xlilos/CS386-Group2/blob/main/deliverables/Media/Deliv_5_Q.5a.png)

-- Facade: this pattern allows us to hide the underlying algorithm and complexity of finding a match for paper reviewing behind an easy interface.
+- B.) Facade: this pattern allows us to hide the underlying algorithm and complexity of finding a match for paper reviewing behind an easy interface.

 ![Question 5 part B](https://github.com/xlilos/CS386-Group2/blob/main/deliverables/Media/Deliv_5_Q.5b.png)